carpentries-incubator/docker-introduction/_episodes/01-introduction.md

  you can drop a container into a computer with the container software installed (also called a container host), and it should "just work".

-> ## Virtual Machines
+> ## Virtualization
 >
-> For those who have heard of "virtual machines", or VMs, these are another
-> example of what's called virtualization -- having a "second" computer
+> Containers are an example of what's called **virtualization** -- having a
-> running and accessible from your main, or host, computer.
+> second "virtual" computing running and accessible from a main or **host**
-> A container is considered a lightweight version of a virtual machine.
+> computer.
+Another example of virtualization are **virtual machines** or
-> A virtual machine typically contains a whole copy of an operating system in
+> VMs.
+A virtual machine typically contains a whole copy of an operating system in
 > addition to its own file system and has to get booted up in the same way
+> a computer would.
+> A container is considered a lightweight version of a virtual machine;
-> a computer would; a container (underneath) is using the Linux
+> underneath, the container is using the Linux
 > kernel and simply has some flavor of Linux + the file system inside.
 {: .callout}